slatteryjim/portfolio-analysis/README.md

 | Start Date Sensitivity     |   7.71% |      6.7% |

-It was a little disappointing to see the diminished performance of the real portfolio compared to what was advertised on portfolio charts.
+It was a little disappointing to see the diminished performance of the real portfolio compared to what was advertised on PortfolioCharts.com.
+(UPDATE 2022-08: it turns out the difference is mainly because I was testing with 50 years of data, instead of closer to 40).
 Notably:
 - The Perpetual Withdrawal Rate was a full percentage point lower: 4.2% rather than 5.3%!
 - The Deepest Drawdown was also a little scarier: -15% rather than -11%.